Skip to main content

 The Role of Growth Hormone Peptides in Systemic Health

-Peptide therapies that stimulate endogenous (GH) release represent another layer of intervention that interfaces directly with metabolic health.
+Peptide therapies that stimulate endogenous growth hormone (GH) release represent another layer of intervention that interfaces directly with metabolic health.
 Peptides like Sermorelin (a GHRH analog) and the combination of CJC-1295 (a long-acting GHRH analog) and Ipamorelin (a ghrelin mimetic) work by stimulating the pituitary gland.

 GH and its primary mediator, Insulin-like Growth Factor 1 (IGF-1), have significant effects on metabolism.
 They promote lipolysis (the breakdown of fat for energy) and enhance muscle protein synthesis.
 These effects are highly complementary to those of optimized sex hormones.